idossha/TI-2024/README.md

 ---

-To make your life even easier, create symlinks for all your scripts to a single directory like `/usr/local/bin/` and just add that to your path.
+To make your life even easier, create symlinks for all your scripts to a single directory like `/usr/local/bin/` so you do not have to move them from where they are sitting, and just add that dir to your path.

 ---